-Let’s use the Average True Range (ATR) indicator:
+Let’s use the Average True Range Indicator or ATR:

 The ATR is a volatility measure and trading range indicator, sort of like Bollinger Bands are, only better, so forget about Bollinger Bands now – I was just trying to give you some frame of reference for understanding what type of indicator the ATR is.

 The ATR was developed by famed technical chartist, Welles Wilder, so that’s a point in its favor right there.
 I’m pretty sure old Welles made some money in the markets.
 He originally developed it for use in commodity trading (the forex market as we know it today didn’t even exist at the time), but it’s been adopted by a number of smart forex traders because the forex market, just like the commodities market, tends to be more volatile on a day in and day out basis than stock trading usually is.

 The ATR is calculated by comparing three values – the current high minus the current low price, the current high minus the previous closing candlestick price, and the current low minus the previous closing candlestick price.
 I’m not going to go into detail about how to calculate it because since it’s a freely available MT4 indicator, you don’t have to calculate it – all you have to do is load the indicator on your chart.
 It appears as a single line, in a separate window below the main chart area, and shows the range of values on the right-hand side – if you just move your cursor to any point on the line, it should show you the ATR value for that point in time.
 And hey, you can usually “guesstimate” the ATR value with just a quick glance at it.

 The ATR moves between value points – in the case of forex trading, that’s pip values, so an ATR reading of 29 translates as 29 pips.
 It’s especially helpful in picking take profit exit points for trades, although it can also be used to help identify entry points and stop loss placements as well.

 So what can you do with this thing anyway?